Excess Skin Removal

-Removing excess skin around the face or neck after weight loss is similar to a traditional facelift, except that more skin is removed.
+Excess skin removal around the face or neck is similar to a traditional facelift, except with more skin removed.
 As a result, incision location may need to be altered.

 A combination of body contouring surgeries may be done at the same time, as long as safety can be maintained.
 An “upper body lift” may include a combination of surgeries to the arms, back, and breasts/chest.